schmidhorst/synology-autorun/README.md

 # build
 Should run on any *nix box / subsystem.
   * adjust the version number in INFO.sh
-  * Generate the *.spk by execution of ./build
+  * Generate the *.spk by execution of sudo ./build
   * publish the created .spk

 *Note that backup functionallity, which was included in old versions, is no more included in the version for DSM 7.*